-Last week we hosted “The Evolution of Cost Reporting”, a webinar where we looked at some of the unfortunate yet pervasive processes that make project reporting slow, inaccurate, and not nearly as helpful as it should be.
+Last week we hosted “The Evolution of Project Cost Reporting”, a webinar where we looked at some of the unfortunate yet pervasive processes that make project cost reporting slow, inaccurate, and not nearly as helpful as it should be.
 We then talked about technology trends available today that are increasing efficiency, predictability and actual project control — all of which, in turn, improve cost and schedule performance.

-Struggles in Data Gathering
+Struggles in Gathering Data for Project Cost Reporting

 Simply assembling the necessary information to compile project cost reports is a huge challenge.
 Arrays of data siloes, overlapping or redundant systems, and lack of standardization all play a part.
 Information is often not integrated – schedules from one place and cost actuals from another (without sufficient granularity or aligned coding structures).
 And the litany of data sources goes on and on.
 Thus, our old friend Excel becomes the defacto tool of choice.
 Efficiency is lost.